themintchoco/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to manage a student record by providing the student’s Identifier and selecting an action.
+1. Tutor requests to delete a student record by providing the student’s Identifier..
 2. Tutorly retrieves the student record.
 3. Tutorly validates the request and performs the action.
 4. Tutorly confirms the success of the operation.